ucsd-cse120-fa23/nachos_fa23_Peika44_aaron8004963_averi-u/nachos/proj1/README.md

 Contributions
 [Peike Xu]: Mainly focused on implementation of Rendezvous function.
 Creating multiple tests for p5 and p2 questions.
 Colaborate on debugging other parts.
-[Averi Yu]: Implemented parts of Alarm.java and Condition2.java, specifically the function of timerInterrupt, sleepFor, sleepForTest1, etc. Tested methods according to instructions provided for p1 and p4 questions.
-Look through other parts and help debugging.
+[Averi Yu]: Implemented parts of Alarm.java and Condition2.java for p1 and p4, specifically the function of timerInterrupt, sleepFor, sleepForTest1, and more.
+Tested methods according to instructions provided for p1 and p4 questions.
+Look through other problems and help debugging.
 [Arron Li ]:
 (random order)